benliao1/HV-Enclosure/docs/all_boms.md

 # All BOMs

-This document contains tables of parts, supplier links, and other notes on all the parts used for the enclosure, first for the individual components, then by supplier for all the necessary components to build one enclosure compiled into a series of tables.
+This document contains Bills of Materials for the entire enclosure, organized in two different ways.
+The first section is a list of components needed to build each section of the enclosure (PCBs, Cover, High Voltage Electrical Box, Auxiliary High Voltage Electrical Box, Wiring).
+The second section is all of the components needed to build the entire enclosure organized by supplier (JLCPCB, OSH Stencil, Digikey, 8020.net, Xometry, Sendcutsend, McMaster-Carr, a home improvement or electronics store, and Amazon).

+# Section One (By Enclosure Section)

 ## PCBs